 Sacramento County has the fifth highest number of individuals experiencing homelessness of California’s 58 counties.
 In 2014/15, the County of Sacramento spent over $40 million on homeless services to help people respond to the crisis of homelessness and on managing the community impacts of homelessness.
 Additional funding comes from the city of Sacramento, other cities within Sacramento County, state and federal grants, and business and private philanthropy.

-The biennial Point-In-Time Count for Sacramento County has fluctuated between 2,300 and 2,800 total individuals experiencing homelessness since 2009.
+According to the 2017 Sacramento County Point-In-Time Homeless Count, an estimated 3,655 individuals experience homelessness on any given night in Sacramento County.
+Before that, the biennial Point-In-Time Count for Sacramento County had fluctuated between 2,300 and 2,800 total individuals experiencing homelessness since 2009.
+The county has experienced an increase in the number of individuals and families who confront homelessness in recent years, with an accentuated increase in the number of individuals who are unsheltered and living outdoors.
 Different subpopulations of individuals experiencing homelessness include single adults, families, transition age youth (18-24), veterans, and the chronically homeless.

 Sacramento Steps Forward (SSF) works with both the County and City of Sacramento to address homelessness in Sacramento County.
 SSF applies for, manages and distributes Housing and Urban Development (HUD) funding to the amount of $19 million for homeless service providers through the Sacramento County Continuum of Care.